 Phone: (202) 336-5979 / E-mail: firstname.lastname@example.org

 This internship site participates in the APPIC Match and agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant.
-Please click the link below to download Community Reach Center’s Intern Handbook for a complete program description and application instructions.
+Please click the link below to download Community Reach Center’s Internship Program Brochure for a complete program description and application instructions.
+The 2021-2022 Intern Handbook is also available for download.
 Questions about the internship program may be directed to:

 Laurie Schleper, Ph.D., Director of Internship Training